-Food4Kids Waterloo Region began in September 2016, when we recognized that there was a gap in food security for children on weekends, and during the 84 days of school breaks.
+Food4Kids Waterloo Region began in September 2016, when we recognized that there was a gap in food security for children living throughout Waterloo Region, on weekends, and during the 84 days of school breaks.

-Starting with 19 children in the dining room of our founder, we provided bags of nutritious food for kids at 6 schools.
+Starting in the dining room of our founder, we provided bags of nutritious food for 19 kids at 6 schools.
 With the volunteer and financial support of our incredible community, we have been able to increase our ability to meet the nutritional needs of vulnerable children.

-In 2019-20 in Waterloo Region over 570 children living with severe food insecurity received weekend support.
-We also provided daily support during the 12 weeks (84 days) during Winter, Spring and Summer Breaks and during the 3 months of COVID-19.
+In 2019-20, in Waterloo Region, 600 children living with chronic hunger received weekend support.
+We also provided daily support during the 12 weeks (84 days) during Winter, Spring and Summer Breaks and during the 4 months when children could not attend school because of COVID-19.

-The program is based on these 3 distinct pillars:
+The Food4kKids Waterloo Region program is based on these 3 distinct pillars:

 Food content and quality: Food provided in weekend packages, and daily during school breaks will be healthy, culturally sensitive and provide for dietary restrictions and allergies.

 Access: We provide access by delivering the weekend food directly to children at their school during the school year, and to their homes during school breaks, ensuring a non-stigmatizing model of delivery.

 Children: Each child, 14 years and under in a family, will receive their own food package, to ensure nourishment of all children living within severely food insecure homes.

 Message from Kelly-Sue Oberle, Executive Director